 Hamel and Prahalad (1989) are highly critical of.....

-• If the book or article has THREE OR MORE AUTHORS, shorten the reference by putting the first surname followed by 'et al.'.
-Note 'et al.' means 'and others' so any verb that follows does not have an 's':
+If the book or article has THREE OR MORE AUTHORS, shorten the reference by putting the first surname followed by 'et al.':

 Markets may be segmented according to behavioural, geographic or demographic features (Quester et al., 2004).